altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 ~Gerald updated the list in his head~
 'G::twelve needed now...
 Or as low as ten children.'
-~Children on averaged attract more algera on their dreams~ *Gerald got up*
+~Children on averaged attract more algera on their dreams, although they were less sensitive to it's effects~ *Gerald got up*
 ~Slowly, testing each limb first~
 "A::What was the color?"